JosefPokorny/ex-arukereso/README.md

 Keboola connection extraktor from administration portal of Arukereso.hu

 ## Description
-Extraktor prodvides daily statistics on individual product level available from http://www.arukereso.hu/admin/AkStatistics after the login.
+Extraktor provides daily statistics on individual product level available from http://www.arukereso.hu/admin/AkStatistics after the login.
 There are two way to input the period of interest

 a) number of past days starting from yesterday,